-Spoiler Alert!! – A story about two strangers, both working as an OFW in Hong-Kong, who fought through the odds and challenges of working in ‘transient’ country where nothing seems to be permanent.
+Spoiler Alert!! – A story about two strangers, both working as an OFW in Hong Kong, who fought through the odds and challenges of working in a ‘transient’ country where nothing seems to be permanent.
 In the lives of these people, Hongkong is merely a stepping stone to a brighter future, to a greener pasture.

 It’s more than the frolicking personality of Ethan who squandered his opportunity, the life he finally realized he had to rebuild so he wouldn’t be a burden to his family anymore.

 It’s more than the story of two strangers falling in love in the right place, right time, but wrong circumstances.

 It’s more than a story that shows the intensity of Filipino ideals as they strive for a better life, regardless of the problematic situations they would have to go through.

 Joy, for instance, reminds me of most of my colleagues who are in different countries and places working and taking on the role of sole provider for their own families.

 Ethan reminds me of me in some ways – not the squandering life part but the fact that, at his age, he still didn’t know what he wants with his life – until he met Joy.

 Joy never cared for love (perhaps after a previous heartbreak) until she met Ethan who made her realize that she doesn’t have to forget her own love life while working for her family and who supported her through all her struggles.

 As if the bitterness of life is not yet enough, they had to part ways and live miles apart from each other even though they have learned to love and care for each other deeply.